Convergence Rates in Almost-Periodic Homogenization of Higher-order Elliptic Systems: Acknowledgements

 \section{Acknowledgements}

-This work was completed under the supervision of Professor Zhongwei Shen, to whom the authors are much obliged for the guidance and the warm hospitality.
-Special thanks also go to Professor Russell Brown and the Department of Mathematics for the warm hospitality and support.
-Yao Xu \\ Department of Mathematics, Nanjing University\\ Nanjing, 210093, CHINA\\ E-mail: dg1421012@smail.nju.edu.cn\\
+This work was completed under the supervision of Professor Zhongwei Shen, to whom the authors are much obliged for the guidance.
+Special thanks also go to Professor Russell Brown and University of Kentucky for the warm hospitality and support.
+Yao Xu \\ Institute of Mathematics, Academy of Mathematics and Systems Science, Chinese Academy of Sciences, Beijing, 100190, CHINA\\ E-mail: xuyao89@gmail.com\\

 Weisheng Niu \\ School of Mathematical Science, Anhui University\\ Hefei, 230601, CHINA\\ E-mail: weisheng.niu@gmail.com\\

 \today